 Cancer survivors who recovered after spontaneous remission were either healed by a shaman or a priest or a healer, by prayer, or by a miracle performed on their behalf by something or someone whom they believed wholeheartedly had the power to heal them.

 Others changed their outlook on life drastically.
 A lady who was depressed and unhappy in a marriage, laughed her cancer gone.
 A young man accepted Christ as his savior and got well by His Glory.
 They abandoned their old mindset, reset their thinking patterns, therefore changing the Life Algorithm and the manifestation of it changed accordingly because Form follows Function.
 It can't be any other way as this is the Law.

-These patients were cured by the power of their own belief.
-Using math to explain disease can be a bit far fetched for most but if you contemplate, if you comprehend this simple concept, that the form always follows function, you can trigger your own healing mechanism.
+These patients were cured by the power of their own beliefs.
+Using math to explain disease can be a bit far-fetched for most but if you contemplate, if you comprehend this simple concept, that the form always follows function, you can trigger your own healing mechanism.
 Find the cause and you will find the cure there.

 How do you know if you are stuck in a fractal?
 Fractals are easily discernible.

 Look for thoughts or actions that fail to change by the power of your will.
 They control you, and you have no control over them.
 Or you relocate to a new environment but find yourself stuck in the old situation.
 You are with a new partner, yet your relationship evolves suspiciously similar to your last two.
 Or you changed jobs because you lacked support or appreciation at the last place you worked, only to find out that you are yet again invisible at your new job.
 Or you are suffering from a chronic disease or seasonal or cyclic health discomfort.
 Or you believe that every day is the same and that your life is predictable and you expect predictable results.